 Background

-My old MultiScreener software plays Quicktime movies on Mac computers, using ethernet to keep any number of computers playing in sync.
-It works great (and has been used around the world by artists, galleries and museums) but computers are expensive, complicated, and inherently unreliable.
+My ancient MultiScreener software plays Quicktime movies on Mac computers, using ethernet to keep any number of computers playing in sync.
+It works great on older OS versions (and has been used around the world by artists, galleries and museums).
+But I stopped using it years ago.

 Inexpensive media players (like the WD TV series, Micca Speck, etc) are often used for looping presentations because they play most HD formats and have no fans or discs to wear out.
 But they can’t do multi-screen synchronization.